Meet our Management Team:

 As CEO of NovaTarg Therapeutics, Ken applies his flair for innovative drug discovery to the identification of new medicines for cancer and metabolic diseases.

-Jeff Cobb, PhD (synthetic organic chemistry, University of South Carolina; postdoc: Oxford University) has 30 years of experience in drug discovery in metabolic diseases.
+Jeff Cobb holds a PhD in synthetic organic chemistry (University of South Carolina); and completed a postdoc: Oxford University) before spending 30 years applying this knowledge to drug discovery in metabolic diseases.
 He spent 13 years in medicinal chemistry groups at Sandoz, Glaxo, and GlaxoWellcome and an additional 8 years in the Metabolic Diseases biology group at GSK.

 Jeff has focused on the early stages of drug discovery: target identification and validation, lead generation, and optimization.
 As Director, New Drugs for Metabolic Diseases, at GSK, he was responsible for the early nurturing of many projects, ultimately producing clinical candidates.
 Jeff is co-inventor of farglitazar (diabetes).